Qualcunaltro/Exam_Project/READ_ME.txt

 Before starting the program, set up the parameters in the **Config** module.
 The parameters are:

-⋅ Average number of photons in the system (**N_e**): this must be an integer, positive number.
+⋅ Average number of photons in the system (**N_e**): this must be an positive real number.
 To see the collpse and revival effect, it should be 4 or more.

-⋅ Time interval for the simulation (**T_x**): this must be either an integer or a decimal number up to 0.1, and in every case positive.
+⋅ Time interval for the simulation (**T_x**): this must be positive real number.
+To see the collpse and revival effect, it should be a few tens or more.

 ⋅ The approximation level for summations (**approx**), i.e. how many terms to consider in summation that would be, in theory, infinite: this is a positive integer value.